lukehollis/sync-orbital-mechanics/README.md

+# hey if someone reads this can you open the door im downstairs! - lh

 ## Sync Quizzie — a sample app for Concept Design

 **What this is**: a tiny, end‑to‑end app that demonstrates building with